uwhackweek/jupyterbook-template/book/tutorials/index.md

 # Tutorials

-<<<<<<< HEAD
 ## Organization

-Each tutorial is a collection of jupyterbooks and files in a its own subfolder under tutorials.
+Each tutorial is a collection of jupyterbooks and files in its own subfolder under tutorials.
 For example in this template we have the `tutorials/raster/into-ipyleaflet.ipynb`.
 New tutorials need to be listed explicitly in the `_toc.yml` file to show up in the rendered documentation.

 ## Suggestions for tutorial development